yamchabot/semfora-engine/docs/plan.md

 This phase transforms the prototype into a production-ready product.

 **Rename & Rebrand:**
-- Rename package from `mcp-diff` to `semfora`
+- ✅ Renamed package from `mcp-diff` to `semfora-mcp`
 - Domains acquired: semfora.com, semfora.org, semfora.dev
-- Update all binaries, crates, and documentation
+- ✅ Updated all binaries, crates, and documentation
 - Design logo and brand identity

 **Internal Dogfooding:**